-Although several works offer best practices for synchronous remote studies [2,5,8], we are aware of only one other experimental comparison of synchronous remote and local studies.
-In 1996, Hartson et al. found no significant difference, in terms of number of usability problems found or participant experience, between synchronous remote usability studies and local (next-room) studies of a commercial web site with eight participants [6].
+Although several works offer best practices for synchronous remote studies [5, 8, 12, 14], we are aware of only one other experimental comparison of synchronous remote and local studies.
+In 1996, Hartson et al. found no significant difference, in terms of number of usability problems found or participant experience, between synchronous remote usability studies and local (next-room) studies of a commercial web site with eight participants [10].

 Our comparison differs from that of Hartson et al. in several ways.
 First, we evaluate synchronous remote usability studies as they are often done in the field today, with commonly-used software rather than special hardware such as high-frame-rate scan converters.
 This allows remote participants to work from their desks rather than a dedicated satellite usability lab.
-Second, eight of our twenty participants participated in both a remote and local study, allowing a within-groups comparison of their experiences.
+Second, 8 of our 20 participants participated in both a remote and local usability study, allowing a within-groups comparison of their experiences.
 Finally, we evaluated an interface intended for experts, rather than a general audience.

-STUDY METHOD
+METHOD

 The 20 participants in our comparison performed tasks using the UrbanSim interface.
-Each study took between 1 and 1.5 hours.
+Each usability study took between 1 and 1.5 hours.
 To control for facilitator variation, the same facilitator performed all the studies.